 2. Getting married with the local administration

 You made the choice to marry at home, or in a third country, in both cases, you are getting married outside France in front of the local civil registrar.
 In order for the marriage certificate to be recognized in France, the registrary must be transcripted by the French consulate where the marriage took place.
 The know the relevant process, contact directly the consulate as it can differ from one country to another.

 Once your marriage certificate has been transcripted, you will be provided with a French marriage certificate and a Livret de Famille.
 You will therefore be able to submit a Vie privée et Familiale visa request as explained in the first section.

 Well done!
-You’ve one through this lengthy process!
+You’ve gone through this lengthy process!
 You will need to request a renewal for the first 3 years before being able to request a 10-year residence permit as a French citizen spouse if you meet the requirements.
-You may also be able to request the French nationality after 4 years of marriage, sometimes 5 but this would be a topic for another article.
+You may also be able to request French nationality after 4 years of marriage, sometimes 5 but this would be a topic for another article.
 Let me know if you will be interested in an article about the 10-year residence card in the below comments.

 French spouse visa FAQ

 Can I live in France if my spouse is French?

 Yes, you can live in France after requesting a French spouse visa (called Vie Privée et Familiale) from the French Consulate of your current country of residence.
 Once arrived in France, you will need to validate your French Spouse Visa into a residence permit.